SGaulhiac/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a mathematician working in algebraic geometry,
+I am a mathematician working in algebraic geometry.
+My research interests revolve around anabelian geometry and analytic non-archimedean geometry such as Berkovich or adic spaces.
+I am specifically interested in the intersection of these two domains, and in all different kinds of fundamental groups appearing in this context, like the tempered fundamental group.

 I am currently a postdoc at the department of Mathematical and Statistical Sciences at the University of Alberta.
+I completed my Ph.D. in 2020 at Sorbonne Université in Paris, under the supervision of Antoine Ducros.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "[assets/media/cv_7.pdf](assets/media/cv_7.pdf)" "newtab" >}}resumé{{< /staticref >}}.